-Noise pollution is unwanted sound which is generated by various sources.
+Noise pollution is unwanted sound which creates a disturbance and can lower the quality of life to humans and wildlife.
 This sound can interfere with the standards of living in a given location and has been suggested to interfere with our mental health.
-We don’t really think about noise pollution because it exists all around us and always has.
+We don’t really think about noise pollution because it exists all around us and has been around for a long time.

 These are some of the general causes of noise pollution: